wangchj/allowly/README.md

 # Using the app

-The app can be found at https://wangchj.github.io/sim-wallet
+The app can be found at https://wangchj.github.io/allowly

 The app only has static asset files (1 html, and 1 JS file).
 There are no backend servers.
 The app stores all the data in browser local storage; so all of your data is stored on your device.
 However, Internet is required to use the app in order to get the assets.

-# Bulding the app
+# Building the app

 If you want to host the static assets yourself somewhere else, it's really simple to do: